Skip to Main Content

 Bake sales are great for kids because they can either run the booth and collect donations or help in the kitchen by preparing something to sell.

-Dog walking is one of the first jobs a lot of kids will have, and it can also be their first contribution to a cause.
+Dog walking is one of the first jobs lots of kids will have, and it can also be their first contribution to a cause.
 They can volunteer to walk dogs for donations or participate in dog walking marathons where they get pledged support from family and friends.

 Kids love a good eating contest, whether it’s participating or just watching it.
 Just remember that these events can be a safety hazard if not managed properly, so ensure oversight and safe food preparation ahead of time.